Grants and Scholarships

 Question: The CETA CPC-100 performance standard is fully described at the CETA website.
 Is there information from the 12-page detailed description of the standard there and its criteria that you would like to highlight?

-Welch: The rating of maximum pressure is noteworthy.
+Committee: The rating of maximum pressure is noteworthy.
 It is obtained from a pressure washer in continuous operation during which time the following performance data are recorded at five-minute intervals: Six pressure values from pressure gauge located at the pump manifold, as well as flow; the maximum working pressure will be the average of these values.

 For advertising purposes, the maximum pressure a machine can be rated is 10% more than the calculated average.
 Or, if some prefer, the actual measured pressure and flow must be 90 percent of advertised flow.